cyberversicherung.ch

 A fraud scheme where attackers compromise or forge business email accounts to trick employees into making transfers or disclosing confidential data.
 BEC is one of the most financially damaging cybercrimes.

 The disruption of business operations due to a cyberattack.
-Cyber insurance covers the resulting revenue losses and additional costs, for example when systems are down for days and orders cannot be processed.
+Depending on the policy, defined revenue losses and additional costs may be covered after a time deductible.

 CEO Fraud